rikuto-mikado/python_practice/README.md

 It includes various small programs to reinforce skills in user input handling, loops, functions, error handling, and more.

 ## How to Run 🚀
-Clone this repository:
+🐈Clone this repository:
 ```sh
 git clone https://github.com/rikuto-mikado/python_practice.git
 ```

-Navigate to the folder:
+📁Navigate to the folder:
 ```sh
 cd python-practice
 ```

-Run a script (replace filename.py with the file you want to run):
+▶️Run a script (replace filename.py with the file you want to run):
 ```sh
 python filename.py
 ```